School Nurse

 Elms College School of Nursing

 The online master’s of science in nursing at Elms College School of Nursing offers an emphasis on school nursing for nurses who want to work in an educational setting.
-This distance learning program offers a high degree of flexibility for nurses already working in the profession but want to complete additional education.
+This distance learning program offers a high degree of flexibility for nurses already working in the profession who want to complete additional education.
 Graduates will have the skills to track the potentially complex health needs of individual students and a school population as a whole.
-There is a specialized emphasis in this program on school nurses as public health educators that can help improve the overall health of an educational setting.
+This program places a specialized emphasis on school nurses as public health educators to help improve the overall health of an educational setting.

-Admissions to this program are offered on a rolling basis, allowing students a flexible start time that suits their needs.
+Admissions to this program are offered on a rolling basis, allowing students to start at a time that suits their needs.
 Required coursework includes nursing and healthcare informatics, leadership and management in healthcare, pharmacology, principles of population health, students with disabilities, and school nurses as public health educators.

 • Location: Chicopee, MA